section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 ### Getting started
 Start by creating a new directory, then run `django-admin startapp backend` under this directory to create a new Django application called `backend`.

 `Djoser` works with a custom user model in a Django application, so let us create a new app inside our project to contain the custom user model.
-First, navigate the backend folder and run `python3 manage.py startapp users`.
+Navigate the backend folder and run `python3 manage.py startapp users`.

 We need to extend the default User model that comes with Django.
 In the `users` folder, edit the `models.py` as shown: